 It can be easy to attribute poor decisions made at the end of the day to a lack of willpower.
 Have you ever felt like it’s harder to say no to a second beer or a slice of cake at the end of a long day?

-It can be easy to get sucked into a pattern of negative thinking, and to discourage yourself.
-To get out of that cycle, you can use this innercise to turn on your motivation circuit instead!
-When you focus on how to achieve your goals instead of why you can’t, you’ll notice that the fear and anxiety start to dissipate.
+It can be easy to get sucked into a pattern of negative thinking and to discourage yourself.
+To get out of that cycle, you can use this Innercise to turn on the motivation part of your brain instead!
+When you focus on how to achieve goals instead of why you can’t, you’ll notice that the fear and the symptoms of anxiety start to dissipate.

 Keep practicing this Innercise anytime you notice yourself slipping into the negative thought patterns.
 You’re stronger and more capable than your brain sometimes leads you to believe.
 To achieve all of the success in the world, sometimes you just need to believe it’s possible.

 Did this work for you?
 What goal do you want to achieve before the end of the year?
 Let us know in the comments below!